 Authentic Florida's Sour Orange Pie

-And if you can find sour oranges, consider yourself lucky, but if not, learn how to create this fabulous pie using fresh Florida oranges and lemons.
+NOTE: If you can't find sour oranges, you can create this fabulous pie using fresh Florida oranges and lemons.

 Many sour oranges grow wild in Florida and usually have bumpy, thick skins